-8.4 Customizing the System
+6.3 Customizing the System

 You must customize the system disk so that it automatically performs certain tasks when you boot.
-In addition, if your processor is part of a VAXcluster environment, you must prepare the cluster operating environment and build the cluster.
+In addition, if your computer is part of a VAXcluster environment, you must prepare the cluster operating environment and build the cluster.